 Much like with the Zimmerman-Trayvon Martin controversy, someone can be killed while the other party claims to have been acting in defense towards a threat and it is one person’s word of how events that paint the picture.
 This doesn’t always have to be the case.
 An experienced lawyer can assist in helping to navigate stand your ground law and help ensure that a questionable invocation of these laws as a defense can be thoroughly contested.

 Contact an Attorney When Your Rights are Threatened

 If your rights have been threatened in questionable “stand-your-ground” instances, contact a lawyer to ensure you are fairly represented.
-At the Dolman Law Group, we offer free consultations to injured or targeted victims.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we offer free consultations to injured or targeted victims.
 Our attorneys work on a contingency fee basis, meaning that we only collect fees if we successfully secure a settlement or damages award.
-You only stand to benefit when you speak to one of the attorneys of Dolman Law Group about what we can do for you and your stand your ground law related case.
+You only stand to benefit when you speak to one of the attorneys of Sibley Dolman Gipe Accident Injury Lawyers, PA about what we can do for you and your stand your ground law related case.
 Our attorneys can provide you with legal insight earned through years of experience and successful cases so that your case can stand the best chance possible at recovering compensation that can cover the damages that you unjustly suffered.

 8039 Cooper Creek Blvd